2010-07-27 Select Board Meeting Minutes

 Town of Bowdoinham

-Item 1: Call the meeting to order – The Chair called the meeting to order at 6:55 pm.
-All members were present – Chair Hobart, Selectperson Billings, and Selectperson Tourtelotte.
+Item 1: Call the meeting to order – Chair Hobart called the meeting to order.
+All members were present: Chair Hobart, Selectperson Billings, and Selectperson Tourtelotte.

 Item 4: New Business

 a) Review Bid Document for Winter Road Maintenance – Public Works Director Kevin Prout presented the Board with two options:

 Option 1: Go out to bid for the 16.12 miles of roads that the town currently does not maintain.